-What is avelumab and axitinib used for?
+What is avelumab used for?

-Avelumab is a cancer medicine.
-Avelumab is used in combination with another cancer medicine, axitinib, for the first-line treatment of patients with advanced renal cell carcinoma (a cancer of the kidney).
+Avelumab is a cancer medicine licenced to treat urothelial carcinoma, a type of bladder cancer, in patients where the tumour has not grown after initial treatment with chemotherapy.
+It is also used to treat adults with Merkel cell carcinoma, a type of skin cancer, when the cancer has spread to other parts of the body and in combination with another cancer medicine, axitinib, for the initial treatment of patients with advanced renal cell carcinoma (a cancer of the kidney).
+The focus of this summary is on bladder cancer only.